tonyhungry/tonyhungry/README.md

 - 👋 Hi, I’m @tonyhungry, Tony Hung in real life.
-- 👀 I’m interested in statistics/data science and topics between the envrionment and economics.
+- 👀 I’m interested in statistics/social network analysis and topics between the envrionment and economics!
-- 🌱 I’m currently learning HTML and CSS on freecodecamp.org!
+- 🌱 I’m currently working as an Economics Lecturer at Maastricht University.
-- 🌟 Currently looking for PhD/lecturer positions in The Netherlands!
+- 🌟 Currently looking for PhD positions in The Netherlands!
 - 📫 How to reach me: tonyhung.th@gmail.com

 <!---